Contact

 Split HVAC Systems

 Split systems are among the most common types of air conditioner systems found in the US.
-These set ups include an indoor and outdoor unit typically connected by refrigerant tubing (i.e. they are “split”).
-Inside the home the system consists of a cooling coil, fan, heating section and filter.
+These setups include an indoor and outdoor unit typically connected by refrigerant tubing (i.e. they are “split”).
+Inside the home, the system consists of a cooling coil, fan, heating section, and filter.
 The outdoor portion of the unit houses the condenser and compressor.

 Benefits: